xoolive/traffic/docs/user_guide/gui.rst

    :align: center

 When it decodes data, the GUI also writes a CSV text file in your home directory.
-The first column in the file is a GPS timestamp (nano-second precision) and the second column the raw message.
+The first column in the file is a GPS timestamp (nanosecond precision) and the second column the raw message.

 .. code::

    $ head ADSB_EHS_RAW_20190225_dump1090.csv

    1551072485.607867,1a331339643b50b639903907fbc154da992c5cff2dbf13
    1551072485.609867,1a3313396459d5173a903907fbc254000016c354424d11